gnembon/scarpet/programs/survival/README.md

 ### [renewable_elytra_trade.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/renewable_elytra_trade.sc):
 #### By Firigion
 	Renewable elytra through adding a trade to the otherwise useless leatherworker.
-Trade and behaviour is customizable: trade itself can be customized in lines 5-13.
-Chances of the reade appearing (line 18), whether the villager needs to be in the end, minimum level of the villager for the trade to appear and whether the player needs to hold an elytra or not to activate the trade the first time can be toggled (lines 24-26).
+The trade appears when interacting with a letherworker and all conditions for it to appear are met.
+Said conditions can be totally customizable in the app, including the vilalger being in the end, needing to right click it with an elytra, the elyta being consumed, minimum level of the villager and chances of the trade to fail.

 ### [replace_hotbar.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/replace_hotbar.sc):
 #### By gnembonmc